 The Nelson Provincial Museum’s collection is an extensive record of the region’s social history and New Zealand’s development.
-Over 90,000 items are accessible through the online collection.
+200,000 items are accessible through the online collection.
 The collection includes photography from the 1860s to the present, maps and architectural plans, books and publications, archives and general social history items.

 Explore over 140,000 items from Puke Ariki, the cultural hub for New Plymouth and the surrounding region.
 Puke Ariki’s collections including objects, papers, images and taonga.

-The Frick Pittsburgh is a responsive website which is a great example of highlights being used to help the visitor navigate the collection.
+The Frick Pittsburgh is a responsive website with great examples of highlight sets being used to help the visitors navigate the collection.

 Bendigo Art Gallery is one of the oldest and largest regional galleries in Australia, established in 1887.
 The collection has an emphasis on 19th century European art and Australian art from the 1800’s, alongside a strong collection of contemporary Australian art.
 The collection includes painting, sculpture, ceramics, decorative arts, photography, works on paper, and Australian art.